lefterisALEX/kickstart-selfhosted-pages/docs/Preparation/aws.md

 ## IAM Policy

-Create an IAM Policy with the following permissions attached.
+First we need to create an IAM Policy with the following permissions attached.
+Those are the permissions that the github runners will get when they assume the IAM role we are going to create later.

 :::info
     Do not forget to replace the Resource strings to include your bucket name from the previous step.
 :::